Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 As a general note: Zettlr gives you large amounts of freedom when it comes to working with your Markdown files.
 Therefore, Zettlr's ability to execute arbitrary code while importing, viewing, and exporting Markdown documents is not a security flaw but a conscious design decision.
 If we would prevent any arbitrary code from executing, working with Markdown and exporting your documents would constrain you unreasonably.
 To cite an old adage: "With great power comes great responsibility".

+!!! note

-> Zettlr is constantly vetted by security researchers who audit the app for any ways in which malicious actors could execute code where you would not expect it.
+    Zettlr is constantly vetted by security researchers who audit the app for any ways in which malicious actors could execute code where you would not expect it.

 ## Code Execution while Reading and Writing Markdown Documents